Compressed decision problems in hyperbolic groups: Introduction

 \subsection{This paper}

 Suppose that $w$ is a word in the generators of $G$.
-We say $w$ is \emph{shortlex reduced} if it is shorter than (or of the same length and lexicographically earlier than) any other word representing the same group element; see Definition~\ref{def-shortlex}.
+We say $w$ is \emph{shortlex reduced} if it is shorter than, or of the same length and lexicographically earlier than, any other word representing the same group element; see Definition~\ref{def-shortlex}.
 Suppose that $\calG$ is a straight-line program over $\Sigma$.
 Then we denote the output of $\calG$ by $\eval(\calG)$.
-Here is our main result\footnote{This was previously announced without proof: see \cite[Theorem~4.12]{Loh14}.}.
+Here is our main result.

 \begin{restate}{Theorem}{thm-SLP-for-shortlex} Let $G$ be a hyperbolic group, with symmetric generating set $\Sigma$.
 There is a polynomial-time algorithm that, given a straight-line program $\calG$ over $\Sigma$, finds a straight-line program $\calH$ so that $\eval(\calH)$ is the shortlex reduction of $\eval(\calG)$. \end{restate}